asannikov/markshust-docker-magento-installer/Readme.md

 4. Download script into the root folder: `curl -O https://raw.githubusercontent.com/asannikov/markshust-docker-magento-installer/main/install.sh`

-5. Replace the command parameters and run it `sh install.sh magento2.dev http://path.to.git.repo path/to/dump/magento.sql`
+5. Replace the command parameters and run it `sh install.sh magento2.dev http://path.to.git.repo path/to/dump/magento.sql` or `sh install.sh magento2.dev http://path.to.git.repo path/to/dump/magento.sql composer1` if you want to switch composer version.

 ## Extra features
 - optimized for working on Mac OS!